Fiction Fan Has Been Changed by God’s Words

 However, I was poisoned deeply by evil trends.
 On the first day of the betrayal of reading novels, I was extremely fretful and in low spirits in doing everything.
 I was much tormented.
 The second day, my heart was still anxious and restless.
 The plots of novels filled and occupied my brain so that I was on pins and needles.
 On seeing my cellphone, I was dying to read.
 But thinking of what I said in the prayer, I gave it up.
 On the third day, I could hardly hold on, so I thought: Since I’ve just believed in God for a short time and God is loving and merciful, He will forgive me.
 Then I restarted to read novels unceasingly.

-Later, I saw a passage of God’s words: “Man’s flesh is like the snake: Its essence is to harm their lives—and when it completely gets its own way, your life becomes forfeit” (“Only Loving God Is Truly Believing in God”).
+Later, I saw a passage of God’s words: “Man’s flesh is like the snake: Its substance is to harm their lives—and when it completely gets its own way, your life becomes forfeit” (“Only Loving God Is Truly Believing in God”).
 After reading them, I was afraid within my heart: If I read novels again like this, I’ll just be devoured bit by bit and brought into hell by Satan.
 So, I, in secret, made a resolution within again: I will forsake my flesh and reject novels.

 However, the moment I saw my cellphone, I hesitated and thought to myself: Today I don’t set my resolve before God.
 If this evening I make a resolution never to read novels, I’ll have no chance of reading them in the future.
 I just read them one more night, and tomorrow I’ll make a resolution before God again.
 Therefore, I turned on my cellphone again and read novels all night.